mozilla/skywriter/docs/embedding/building.html.markdown

 you'll need to put a backslash before the " character so that the shell knows that you want to include that literally in the parameter to the command.

-## Bespin Server ##

-It is not necessary to use the Bespin Server when you're working with Bespin Embedded.
-However, it may be useful to do so if you're developing your own custom behavior for Bespin.
-The Bespin Server has the ability to dynamically load plugins, whereas the Bespin Embedded package does not -- the plugins are baked right into the .js file.
-You would find yourself running dryice an awful lot to develop your own plugins.
-A better way to go would be to develop your custom plugins using the Bespin Server and then run dryice only when you're done.